pepperize/cdk-organizations/README.md

 });
 ```

-To import an existing organizational unit (OU), add the following to your stack:
+To import an existing account, add the following to your stack:

 ```typescript
 Account.fromAccountId(stack, "ImportedAccount", {